 Americans are constantly bombarded with flashy marketing images‚ revealing the latest model vehicle‚ the newest designer jeans and the best vacation spots.

-Los Angeles Chapter 7 bankruptcy lawyers know that rarely do these advertisements espouse the values of living within our means and spending responsibly.
+Woodland Hills Chapter 7 bankruptcy lawyers know that rarely do these advertisements espouse the values of living within our means and spending responsibly.

 Perhaps this is part of the reason why approximately 30 percent of Americans today report having no savings whatsoever.
 Nothing.
 Zilch.
 But we know the real truth of the matter is often beyond a consumer’s control — predatory lending‚ unemployment and medical bills are often at the root of a bankruptcy.